Verbal Clues & Words With Wallop

 The words with wallop clues below are based on statements from highly successful people.
 Words have wallop when they give people the positive identities they need to create more success for themselves.
 First, use the recognition clues to help identify your behavior style and guiding value combination.
 Second, speak the words with wallop clues to yourself to spark more success for yourself.
 Finally, speak words with wallop to other people so they have reasons to intentionally create unforeseen success for you.

-Like the Words With Wallop Facebook page for a wide range of examples.
+Like the Words With Wallop Facebook page for to see a wide range of examples.

 Words With Wallop For Changing The World, Example #1